 I began my explorations of the liberal arts during my undergraduate studies at Hendrix College in Arkansas.
 While studying abroad at Oxford University in my junior year, I became increasingly drawn to History because it seemed to be the discipline that would be most helpful in figuring out why things were the way they were.
 Since then I’ve picked up a few additional degrees and written some books, but my warmest memories are connected to the interactions that I’ve had with students in and out of the classroom.
 Most of my work involves developing new titles for the Reacting to the Past series of immersive historical role-playing games.

-Traditionalism versus Modernism: Art in Paris 1888-89, with Gretchen McKay and Michael Marlais, Reacting Consortium Press
+- Modernism versus Traditionalism: Art in Paris, 1888-89 with Gretchen McKay and Michael Marlais, Reacting Consortium Press, 2016.

 "Playing Even More Games With History," Historically Thinking, a podcast about historical knowledge and how we achieve it.
 Nick Proctor discusses the game-based Reacting to the Past pedagogy, within which he has written or co-written four "Reacting" games.